smriti999/Portfolio-UID-c7466815-/Task2/README.md

 Log File Format

-The log file should adhere to the following format, with each line representing a cat activity:
+-The log file should adhere to the following format, with each line representing a cat activity:

 sql